Release Playbook

 • Use exactly the same wording for the boilerplate items:

-• Every dependency upgrade line should be “Upgrade libfoobar to latest release 1.2.3” or “Upgrade funrepo to latest commit”.
+• Every dependency upgrade line should be “Upgrade dependency libfoobar to 1.2.3” or “Upgrade dependency funrepo to latest commit”.

 • Dependencies should be referred to by their workspace name.